PchyolkaZloy/MultiLanguageTranslator/README.md

 ## Features

 - **Multithreaded Translation Requests**: The application sends translation requests concurrently, adhering to API rate limits.
-- **Custom Error Handling**: Comprehensive error handling for all HTTP status codes returned by the translation API.
+- **Custom Error Handling**: The application handles various HTTP errors.
+If an error occurs during translation, the application retries the request up to a maximum number of attempts if the error is related to rate limiting.
 - **Translation History**: Saves translation history to a PostgreSQL database.
-- **API Endpoints**: Provides RESTful endpoints for translating text and retrieving supported languages.
+- **REST API**: Provides endpoints for translating text and retrieving supported languages.
+- **Web Interface**: Allows users to translate text directly from the browser.

 ## Technologies Used